 - The answer will then be given by the proctor if no one got it right.

 Although players cannot confer during this part of the competition, they CAN signal to each other if they think they know the answer.
 Holding up five fingers to the camera, indicates they know they answer.
 Three fingers will mean they think they know the answer and so on.
 Teams can decide on their own method of signalling.
 Players on both teams can do this, including the captains as it will help the captain decide who to pass the question to if the question comes to their team.

 - Team one chooses one of the topics.

 - The question is then asked to the WHOLE team, who MAY CONFER verbally in front of their opponents as these questions do NOT get passed to the other team.

-- They have 30 seconds in which to answer via the team captain.
+- The team has 30 seconds in which to answer via the team captain.

 - The question does NOT pass to the other team if not answered or if answered incorrectly, but the proctor may give the answer afterwards.